 One of only two holidays that is dedicated to royalty in the US.

-In Hawaii King Kamehameha Day is celebrated every year on June 11th.
-It's one of only two holidays dedicated to royalty in the U.S.A, the other being Prince Kuhio Day.
-It honors King Kamehameha, who was the first to unite all of the islands of Hawaii as the Kingdom of Hawaii.
+In Hawaii Prince Kuhio Day is celebrated every year on March 26th to mark the birth of Prince Jonah Kuhio Kalaniana'ole.
+It's one of only two holidays dedicated to royalty in the U.S.A, the other being King Kamehameha Day.

 Disclaimer: We're not affiliated, authorized, associated, endorsed by, or officially connected with the company or entities listed here, or any of their subsidiaries or affiliates.
 All trademarks cited, listed, or shown here are the property of their respective owners.
 We are not responsible for errors, omissions, safety issues